Updated: Sep 23

 3. When can you go to Family Dispute Resolution?

-You can go to the Family dispute Resolution at any stage of your separation, even if you have already initiated or in the middle of a court proceeding.
+You can go to the Family Dispute Resolution at any stage of your separation, even if you have already initiated or are in the middle of a court proceeding.
 If the court finds it appropriate, it may order the parties to participate in the FDR at any stage of a proceeding.

 Apart from the parents, if you are a grandparent or an important adult in the lives of children, you can also use FDR to reach an agreement about the above-mentioned issues.

 Before the Family Dispute Resolution takes place, you will be assessed to see if the service is right in your case.
 Usually, each party involved in the case will be interviewed separately for the assessment.